 Anyway, you can imagine the size of the spreadsheet I had by now…

 But having built this elaborate ‘scaffolding’ I had – in effect – created both a ‘space’ and a ‘time’ between these two great Victorian novels where I could locate my own story.
 I then developed my own plot in that ‘space’, drawing in places and people from both of my sources.

-Dickens’ characters populate the whole landscape of Tom-All-Alone’s – some as leading protagonists, like Tulkinghorn and Inspector Bucket, some as secondary characters, like Trooper George and Phil Squod in the shooting gallery, and some as mere bystanders we glimpse or overhear in the crowded London streets, pubs, and omnibuses – like Guppy in the slap-bang dining house, or Mrs Bagnet with her basket (spotted on a bus).
+Dickens’ characters populate the whole landscape of The Man in Black – some as leading protagonists, like Tulkinghorn and Inspector Bucket, some as secondary characters, like Trooper George and Phil Squod in the shooting gallery, and some as mere bystanders we glimpse or overhear in the crowded London streets, pubs, and omnibuses – like Guppy in the slap-bang dining house, or Mrs Bagnet with her basket (spotted on a bus).